rabbitmq/rabbitmq-server-boshrelease/README.md

+# RabbitMQ BOSH Release for Development, Troubleshooting and QA

+## This is NOT the Official RabbitMQ BOSH Release

-> The official RabbitMQ BOSH release is [cf-rabbitmq-release](https://github.com/pivotal-cf/cf-rabbitmq-release)
+The official RabbitMQ BOSH release is at [cf-rabbitmq-release](https://github.com/pivotal-cf/cf-rabbitmq-release).

-> This BOSH release is used by the RabbitMQ team to debug all things RabbitMQ &amp; Erlang on GCP, AWS &amp; vSphere.
+This BOSH release is used by the RabbitMQ team to debug all things RabbitMQ &amp; Erlang on GCP, AWS &amp; vSphere.
 This release is only meant to be used for debugging purposes.
 It comes with no guarantees or promises, it just helps us ensure RabbitMQ is stable across different IaaS platforms and BOSH-friendly.

-## How do I use this BOSH release?
+## Prerequisites

 First, ensure the following are installed and available in `$PATH`: